Subscribe

 What can I give my puppy for teething?

-This will depend on your dog’s size and their toy and food preferences, but some of the most common items include frozen Kongs filled with treats like peanut butter or yogurt, puppy-specific toys, and other chews.
+This will depend on your dog’s size and toy and food preferences, but some of the most common items include frozen Kongs filled with treats like peanut butter or yogurt, puppy-specific toys, and other chews.

 How long do puppies teethe?

-Teething timelines vary depending on your dog’s breed, size, and health, but most puppies stop teething and have a mouth full of adult teeth by the time they’re between six to 12 months old.
+Teething timelines vary depending on your dog’s breed, size, and health, but most puppies stop teething and have a mouth full of adult teeth by the time they’re between six and 12 months old.

 What are the symptoms of a teething puppy?